WebReflection/p-cool/README.md

   <summary><strong>connectedCallback</strong></summary>
   <div>

-This callback is granted to be *after* an element gets a new mixin/behavior, and every single time the element gets moved or re-appended on the DOM, exactly like it is for native *Custom Elements*.
+This callback is granted to be invoked *after* an element gets a new mixin/behavior, and every other time the element gets moved or re-appended on the DOM, exactly like it is for native *Custom Elements*.

-If there are observed attributes, this callback is invoked *after* `attributeChangedCallback`.
+Please not that when a mixin/behavior is attached, and there are observed attributes, this callback will be invoked *after* `attributeChangedCallback`.

   </div>
 </details>